alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 of ChatGPT.
 That would suck a lot!

 It is too early to declare that will come to pass.
 But o1 made me feel more likely it could.
-As the field purses better autonomy and AI agents, I'd appreciate if people remembered that methods used for benchmark chasing are not alignment-agnostic.
+As the field pursues better autonomy and AI agents, I'd appreciate if people remembered that methods used for benchmark chasing are not alignment-agnostic.
 On any axis, you can be positive or negative, but it's *really* hard to land on exactly zero.
 Declaring the answer is zero is usually just a shorthand of saying you don't want to spend effort on figuring out the direction.
 That's a totally valid choice!
 In other contexts, I make it all the time.
 I just think that when it comes to alignment, it'd be nice if people thought about whether their work would make alignment harder or easier ahead of time.
-If your plan is to make models for the AI safety teams to align, please be considerate when you make our lives harder.
+If your plan is to let the AI safety teams handle it, please be considerate when you make our lives harder.